phunold/pdns-ui/README.md

 # WebUI for passivedns

-**Minimalistic WebUI for passiveDNS tool by gamelinux.** the UI is built on (sinatrarb.com)
+**Minimalistic WebUI for passiveDNS tool by gamelinux.**

+This app is built on (http://sinatrarb.com)

 ## Install